 6.1.6.
 The 11th cycle begins with maximum acceleration from stop point up to 113 km/h.
 At half-way, braking is employed normally until the vehicle comes to a stop.
 This is followed by an idle period of 15 seconds and a second maximum acceleration.

 The schedule is then restarted from the beginning.

-The maximum speed of each cycle is given in the following table.
+The maximum speed of each cycle is given in Table A9/1.

-Table 9/1
+Table A9/1

 Maximum speed of each cycle